-- A. By the Pennsylvania EMS Act and its regulations, EMS personnel will provide care within their scope of practice and will follow Department of Health-approved protocols or Medical Command orders when delivering EMS care. - B. Medical Command must order any ALS treatment (medication or procedure) that an EMS provider administers when that treatment is not included in or is a deviation from the Department-approved protocols.
-This applies to all ALS care, including interfacility transport. - C. In certain circumstances, as defined by the Statewide BLS Protocols, medical command must be contacted by EMS (BLS or ALS) providers. - D. Protocols cannot adequately address every possible patient scenario.
-The Pennsylvania EMS System provides a structured Medical Command system so that EMS providers can contact a Medical Command Physician when the providers are confronted with a situation that is not addressed by the protocols or when the EMS providers have any doubt about the appropriate care for a patient. - E. In some situations and geographic locations, it is not possible for an EMS provider to contact a medical command physician.
-In some protocols, there are accommodations for additional care when a medical command facility cannot be contacted. - F. The protocol section entitled "Possible Medical Command Orders" are intended to educate EMS providers to the possible orders that they may receive, and as a resource to medical command physicians.
+- A. By the Pennsylvania EMS Act and its regulations, EMS personnel will provide care within their scope of practice and will follow Department of Health-approved protocols or Medical Command orders when delivering EMS care. - B. Medical Command must order any ALS treatment (medication or procedure) that an EMS practitioner provides when that treatment is not included in or is a deviation from the Department-approved protocols.
+This applies to all ALS care, including interfacility transport. - C. In certain circumstances, as defined by the Statewide BLS Protocols, medical command must be contacted by EMS (BLS or ALS) personnel. - D. Protocols cannot adequately address every possible patient scenario.
+The Pennsylvania EMS System provides a structured Medical Command system so that EMS personnel can contact a Medical Command Physician when the personnel are confronted with a situation that is not addressed by the protocols or when the EMS personnel have any doubt about the appropriate care for a patient. - E. In some situations and geographic locations, it is not possible for an EMS practitioner to contact a medical command physician.
+In some protocols, there are accommodations for additional care when a medical command facility cannot be contacted. - F. The protocol section entitled "Possible Medical Command Orders" are intended to educate EMS practitioners to the possible orders that they may receive, and as a resource to medical command physicians.
 Medical command physicians are not obligated to provide orders consistent with these "possible orders".
 Interventions listed under "Possible Medical Command Orders" may ONLY be done when they are ordered by a medical command physician.
 These possible treatments should not be done in situations where medical command cannot be contacted. - G. Contact with medical command may be particularly helpful in the following situations: - 1.
 Patients who are refusing treatment - 2.
 Patients with time-dependent illnesses or injuries who may benefit from transport to a specific facility with special capabilities (e.g. acute stroke, acute ST-elevation MI) - 3.
 Patients with conditions that have not responded to the usual protocol treatments. - 4.
 Patients with unusual presentations that are not addressed in protocols. - 5.
-Patients with rare illnesses or injuries that are not frequently encountered by EMS providers. - 6.
-Patients who may benefit from uncommon treatments (e.g. unusual overdoses with specific antidotes). - H. EMS agency medical directors may require more frequent contact with medical command than required by protocol for ALS personnel who have restrictions to the skills that they are credentialed to perform.
-EMS agency medical directors that want medical command to be contacted on every call must do this in conjunction with local medical command facilities or within a regional plan.
+Patients with rare illnesses or injuries that are not frequently encountered by EMS personnel. - 6.
+Patients who may benefit from uncommon treatments (e.g. unusual overdoses with specific antidotes). - H. EMS Service Medical Directors may require more frequent contact with medical command than required by protocol for ALS personnel who have restrictions on their medical command authorization.
+EMS Service Medical Directors that want medical command to be contacted on every call must do this in conjunction with local medical command facilities or within a regional plan.